cheaphunter/excelreader/README.md

 Fail to handle xlsx by using Astrogrep.<br>
 So here it is.<br>

-A solution to recursively read through all sheets, columns and rows in all excel files within a folder, including subfolers. <br>
+A solution to recursively read through all sheets, columns and rows in all excel files within a folder, including subfolders. <br>
 Look for any keywords you want.<br>
 requirement:  openpyxl <br>
 simply pip.